Tangle EE Working Group Charter

 In the event of any conflict between the terms set forth in this Working Group's Charter and the Eclipse Foundation Bylaws, Membership Agreement, Eclipse Development Process, Eclipse Industry Working Group Process, or any policies of the Eclipse Foundation, the terms of the Eclipse Foundation Bylaws, Membership Agreement, process, or policy shall take precedence.

-With the exception of Guest members as described below, an entity must be at least a Solutions Member of the Eclipse Foundation, have executed the Tangle EE Participation Agreement once defined, and adhere to the requirements set forth in this Charter to participate.
+With the exception of Guest members as described below, an entity must be at least a Contributing Member of the Eclipse Foundation, have executed the Tangle EE Participation Agreement, and adhere to the requirements set forth in this Charter to participate.

 There are three classes of Tangle EE working group membership - Strategic, Participant, and Guest.
 Each of these classes is described in detail below.